How to Install a Rain Chain in 9 Simple Steps

 • Add your plants.

-DIY vs. Hiring a Pro
+DIY Rain Chain Installation vs. Hiring a Pro

 Installing a rain chain is a relatively straightforward project, as most rain chain installation kits come with everything you need.
 However, it almost always involves climbing a ladder.
 If this is not something you’re comfortable with, consider hiring a local handyperson to take care of it for you.
 Expect to pay about $50 per hour for a handyperson.
 You’ll want to buy the rain chain kit yourself in advance.
-Kits cost on average of $100 but can range from $50 to $150 or more.
+Kits cost an average of $100 but can range from $50 to $150 or more.

-Yes you can.
+Yes, you can.
 If you have installed a rain barrel, follow steps one through five above, including adding the pebbles in the hole to ensure good drainage.

 • Be sure to account for the length of the rain barrel when calculating the length of your chain.